2019 Call for Applications

 The selection results will be published in the beginning of August 2019.

 Our main focus is visual artists working in experimental fields of art, art-science collaborations and interdisciplinary art projects.
 We also encourage researchers in humanistic and social sciences with an interdisciplinary approach and critical cultural, environmental and political themes to apply.
 Organizations in the fields of art, culture and research are also eligible to apply.

-The residency period is always free of charge for artists and researchers.
-However, note that though the accommodation is free, we are not able to cover your travel costs, materials, food or other daily expenses.
-For organizations we usually charge a nominal compensation for our rent and other expenses (this can be negotiated on a case-by-case basis).
+The residency period is always free of charge for artists and researchers, both individuals and workgroups.
+Please note that we are not able to cover your travel costs, materials, food or other daily expenses.
+For organizations we usually charge a nominal compensation for our rent and other expenses (negotiable on a case-by-case basis).

-We provide accommodation in apartments which are either shared or one apartment per applicant, depending on availability and the applicants’ preferences.
-An apartment can accommodate 1-4 adults or a small family comfortably.
+This season we provide accommodation in a newly renovated house with two apartments.
+The apartments are either shared or one apartment per applicant, depending on the applicants’ needs and preferences.
+One apartment can accommodate 1-4 adults or a small family comfortably.
 Taking along your peer, partner or family is allowed and even encouraged!

-You are free to do short visits to the mainland, though we expect you to spend the majority of your one-month period in Örö.
-Note that we do not expect you to realize a complete project during the residency period.
+You are free to do short visits to the mainland, though we expect you to spend the majority (3/4) of your residency period in Örö.
+Note that we do not expect you to realize a complete project during the residency.
 You may also use the residency as a catalyst for futher work or to concentrate in some vital phase in your ongoing projects.